zapier/visual-builder/docs/_publish/branding/branding-guidelines.md

 ## Category

 Select the category that best fits your app's core features and use case.
 If your app includes features from multiple categories, choose the category that best describes your app’s primary use case today.

+Can't find an existing category that represents your app?
+Let us know!
+Suggest a category you'd like to see added to our app directory by [submitting this form](https://integration-branding.zapier.app/suggest).

 You may update your app's category in the future if needed, so do not select a category that fits your future ambitions for the app instead of its features today.
 Additionally, do not select a category that applies only to a secondary feature in your app or a narrow category that does not cover your app’s broader focus.